zvxzdx/runeforge-wiki-ru/core-guides/downloadable-assets.md

 # tabs {.tabset}
 ## Mapskin

 > Warning!
-With the new season, these templates are OUTDATED!
+With Patch 25.S1.1, these templates are OUTDATED!
 Please wait until we update them, this may take a while!
 {.is-danger}